(Collaboration between Gerhard Zotz and Maaike Bader, Marburg)

 Bryophytes (mosses and liverworts) and lichens in the warm tropics have been suggested to exist at the edge of their physiological abilities, because they lose a large proportion of their daily carbon gain to nightly respiration, principally due to the high temperatures.
 A rise in temperature may therefore force bryophytes uphill and cause their complete disappearance from the lowland tropics, where they already have low abundances compared to higher elevations.
-We aimed to explain the observed altitudinal gradient in bryophyte abundance in the tropics and to predict the effects of climatic warming.
-We used an experimental approach, using transplantation and laboratory experiments and gas exchange and fluorescence measurements, to determine carbon balances, acclimatization potentials and desiccation tolerance of a range of tropical lowland and montane bryophyte species in Panama.
+We aimed to explain the observed elevational gradient in bryophyte abundance in the tropics and to predict the effects of climatic warming.
+We use experimental and modelling approaches, with transplant and laboratory experiments and gas exchange and fluorescence measurements, to determine carbon balances, acclimatization potentials and desiccation tolerance of a range of tropical lowland and montane bryophyte species in Panama.
 A specific approach is the study of the effect of climate change on hydration patterns, activity times and resulting carbon balances, and 2) the acclimatization potential of lowland species to higher temperatures, using active experimental warming.

 A typical mossy tree trunk in the montane cloud forest of Fortuna (western Panama, 1200 m, featuring also a young bromeliad), and a typical moss-free tree trunk (covered only with crustose lichens) in the lowland rain forest on Barro Colorado Island (Panama Canal, 25 m).

 Bader, M., T. Reich, S. Wagner, S. González G., and G. Zotz.
 2013.
 Differences in desiccation tolerance do not explain altitudinal distribution patterns of tropical bryophytes.
 Journal of Bryology 35: 47-56.